ChrstphrHll/npc_gen/students/Alonnos Xanotter.md

 # Alonnos Xanotter
 ---
 ### Description
-- Tiefling Sorcerer from Principality of the Palus Peoples
+- Tiefling Sorcerer from Beleriand
 - 1st year Protection student in Elkenval
-- short curly auburn hair that's plain, Spring Green eyes, and Yellow skin
+- shoulder length wavy brunette hair that's wild, Spring Green eyes, and Yellow skin
 - Is Folksy and Complex, and has Cooperation as their ideal

 ### Organizations